 Currently, Napier Port can only moor one large container ship at a time and demand is increasing year on year.

-Napier Port handled 256,000 twenty-foot equivalent containers (TEUs) last year (2015), a growth of almost 80 percent over the last 10 years.
-Log volume over the same period has grown by a staggering 111 percent.
+Napier Port handled 288,444 twenty-foot equivalent containers (TEUs) last year (2017), a growth of around 85 percent over the last 10 years.
+Log volume over the same period has grown by more than 100 percent.

-While more than 55 cruise ships visit Hawke’s Bay annually, we are turning away up to six large cruise ships a year.
+While 54 cruise ships visited Hawke’s Bay last year, bringing in an estimated $20m into the region, we turn away up to six large cruise ships a year because we do not have a wharf available.
 That’s more than $2M in tourism dollars sailing past Hawke’s Bay due simply to a lack of space.

 Napier Port is planning now so the right infrastructure can be in place to allow Hawke’s Bay to continue to prosper.